nickbrandt/GitLab/doc/development/telemetry/usage_ping.md

    - `start_date`: start date of the period for which we want to get event data.
    - `end_date`: end date of the period for which we want to get event data.

-Recommendations:
+1. Adding new category.

+   When adding new category, we should also update ad add the new metrics in [`usage_data.rb`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/usage_data.rb)

+Notes:

 - Key should expire in 29 days for daily and 42 days for weekly.
 - If possible, data granularity should be a week.
 For example a key could be composed from the metric's name and week of the year, `2020-33-{metric_name}`.
-- Use a [feature flag](../../operations/feature_flags.md) to have a control over the impact when adding new metrics.
+- It is required to use a [feature flag](../../operations/feature_flags.md) to have a control over the impact when adding new metrics.

 Example usage: